 History of the Postgraduate Nurse Practitioner Residency and Fellowship Training Movement

 In the 50-year history of the nurse practitioner role in the United States, many creative and successful strategies have been adopted by innovative organizations to support the transition of new nurse practitioners into practice.
-While physicians and dentists are supported in their postgraduate training by federal graduate medical education training funds, no similar source of support is available to programs for nurse practitioners.
+While physicians and dentists are supported in their postgraduate training by federal graduate medical education training funds, no similar source of support is available to programs for APPs.
 Lack of federal funding is considered a major barrier to program development.

 CHCI recognized the acute need for access to formal programs to support highly committed new nurse practitioners who were joining federally qualified health centers (FQHCs) and experiencing a difficult transition to the role of primary care provider.
 From the beginning, CHCI understood that this difficult transition was a logical consequence of the enormous gap between meeting the standards for safe entry to practice and managing the challenges of practice as a primary care provider in the nation’s safety net settings.

-Recognizing that the long-term success of primary care depends on ensuring providers have the necessary support, training, and education for confidence, competence, and mastery associated with professional satisfaction and success, the CHCI Board of Directors approved creation of the first formal primary care postgraduate nurse practitioner residency training program in 2007.
+Recognizing that the long-term success of primary care depends on ensuring providers have the necessary support, training, and education for confidence, competence, and mastery associated with professional satisfaction and success, the CHCI Board of Directors approved the creation of the first formal primary care postgraduate nurse practitioner residency training program in 2007.
 The original program has grown to a residency class of ten per year.
 For more information on the CHCI residency program, including its structure and a listing of didactic sessions and specialty rotations, click here.